Back to Blog

 MockTalk Team

-Millions of people understand English but struggle to speak it confidently.
-Learn why this gap exists, how fear and environment affect fluency, and what actually helps people speak better.
+Millions understand English but freeze when speaking.
+Learn why this gap exists, how fear blocks fluency, and what actually helps people speak confidently.

 Person hesitating before speaking English in a conversation